moneppo/resin/README.md

 Software As a Product is the idea that by structuring a web app for offline experiences first, you can create a single app that seamlessly works as a local (double-click installed) application, a website, or an app, with transparent, automatic updates.
 Essentially you get all the benefits the web promises: multi-platform support, transparent updates, open standards, etc. in every environment you want to deploy to.

+SAP builds upon the ideas around Offline First developed by the amazing [Hoodie team](http://www.hood.ie), and is meant to extend the reach of Hoodie-based apps with the addition of the [appcache plugin for hoodie](https://github.com/gr2m/hoodie-plugin-appcache).
+The dream is a boilerplate project for Offline First apps that lets you build one app and one service that will work as a web page, resin-based local app, iOS-pinnable web app, and Android app, all in one.

 The name is a play on the idea of Software as a Service (SaaS) where it is assumed that when one is always online and always connected, there is little to no need for local storage.
 SAP assumes the opposite - connectivity is rarely consistent, especially on mobile devices - and therefore changing the architecture of apps to assume the disconnected state first provides a better user experience, while providing most of the benefits of SaaS.

 What is Resin?